Performative installations, The Guggenheim Museum, March 21, 2024. Medium: kitchen trashbags, fans, cellophane tape,

 Oracle, 2024

-In Oracle (below), the picos are arranged as a triad, invoking the priestesses whom ordinary people regularly consulted for important questions about life.
+In Oracle (above), the picos are arranged as a triad, invoking the priestesses whom ordinary people regularly consulted for important questions about life.
 Visitors were invited to consult the oracles one or two visitors at a time.
 Shoe removal was optional.

 Created by Marisa Morán Jahn in partnership with the Guggenheim Academic Engagement Program, curatorial collaborator Amy Rosenblum Martín, and students from Parsons School of Design: Madison Jaet, Renee Neme, Riley Stark, Isabella Tedesco, James Terrazas, Ivor Zeng.
 Special Thanks: Em Flaire.
 Photos: (Lighter ones by Filip Wolak (c) Solomon R. Guggenheim Foundation.
-Darker photos by Marc Parroquin, 2024.
+Darker photos by Marc Parroquin, 2024).

 Duet, 2023-4